Application for Ordinary Membership

 Your Experience and Qualifications

-Your insolvency experience should be confirmed by an IP (or IPs) – he/she (or they) may be one (or both) of your sponsors; or you should attach a copy of your current IP authorisation or appointment as an official receiver or equivalent grade.
+Your insolvency experience should be confirmed by an IP (or IPs) – he/she (or they) may be one (or both) of your sponsors; or you should attach a copy of your current IP licence or appointment as an official receiver or equivalent grade.

 Your sponsor should provide a letter addressed to the President of the IPA (not “to whom it may concern”) setting out:

 - his/her full name, address, telephone and fax numbers and e-mail;